tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ### User Sign Up / Sign In
 When a user first enters _LastManStanding_ web application they will be greeted on the home page.
 This will explain what _LastManStanding_ is.
 On the top right users will have an option to sign in or sign up.

-If this is a user first time using _LastManStanding_ they will be required to sign up.
+If this is a user's first time using _LastManStanding_ they will be required to sign up.
 Once they click the signup button a form will be displayed requiring the user to enter a new username, their email and a new password.
 Once submitted, the user will be required to confirm their email.
 This will be done by clicking a link which _LastManStanding_ has sent to their email.

 If the user is a previous user of _LastManStanding_ they will simply need to sign-in.
 For this the user will click the sign-in button, then the sign-in option will display.
 A user will simply enter the username they created their account with as well as their password.
 Once signed in the user will be redirected to the logged-in user interface.

 ### League Creation / Join
 To join or create a league a user must be signed in.
 A user will click the 'My Leagues' tab in the navigation bar.
 This will bring them to their league's page.
 On their league's page, it will display all of their current leagues.

 On the top of the page, the user will have the option to join a league.
 This will display a simple input box in which they enter the invitation code they received from the league owner.
 Once submitted, the new league will be displayed in their 'My Leagues' tab.
+Another solution to joining leagues will be that the league owner can send an invitation link via email, that can then be clicked to join the league.

 Similar to the league join if a user wants to create a league the option to do so will be on the top of the 'My Leagues' tab.
 The user will click the 'create league' button.
 This will display an input field where they enter the name of their new league.
 They simply click 'create league' and the league will be displayed in their 'My leagues' section.
 The league creator will receive an email with the invitation code for them to distribute to who they wish.
 The invitation code will also be visible on the top of the league they created.